Mahermayer/mahermayer.github.io/content/projects/cybersecurity/hands-on/index.md

 - **Mitnick-style TCP session manipulations** to study session hijacking.

-**Takeaway.** These experiments deepen understanding of real-world protocol security and control safety in IoT/CPS systems, and they directly informed mitigation steps presented in the Smart-HVAC slides.
+**Takeaway.** These experiments deepen understanding of real-world protocol security and control safety in IoT/CPS systems.